schani/SimpLang/README.md

 SimpLang - A Simple Language
 ============================

-All values are integers.
+All values are signed 64 bit integers.
 All global definitions are functions.
 Calls are not tail recursive.
 All functions return values.
 Functions are not first class.

 Some pieces in the language grammar, like `end`, are superfluous.
 They are there to make parsing and later extension easier.